-The easiest dessert you’ll ever make, this peppermint bark is great to make with the leftover ingredients from all your holiday cookie baking.
+Peppermint bark is great to make using the leftover ingredients from your holiday cookie baking.
+It’s probably the easiest dish you’ll ever make.
 Here’s what you’ll need:

 - Chocolate – We use a combination of dark and white chocolate to create separate layers and a bold taste.
-Just make sure it’s high-quality chocolate like Lindt or Ghiradelli.
+Just make sure it’s high-quality chocolate like Lindt or Ghirardelli.

 - Coconut Oil – This helps thin out and smooth the white chocolate.